 Both a technician and installer will need the tools below, but a tech will also need more advanced tools.

 For example, if you get a job in a government position, such as a County job or a School District job, then you may not have to buy many tools.
 Most of us HVAC technicians are not lucky enough to get a government job, so buying tools will most often be required.

 Some tools I would put off buying, and I will list them separately; if you are new to HVAC, things such as a recovery machine or refrigerant scale may be too much.

 Buying a recovery machine is also overkill when you are starting out, and many shops likely will have a recovery machine you can borrow if needed.

-Everyone will have a different experience and will all depend on the company that first hires you.
+Everyone will have a different experience, and it will all depend on the company that first hires you.